sikkrasmus/sayless-frontend/Readme.md

    - Update environment variables in the workflow file
    - Add additional testing or deployment steps
    - Configure notifications for deployment status

+#### Common CI/CD Issues and Solutions

+1. **Missing yarn.lock file**:
+   - **Issue**: The workflow fails with "Dependencies lock file is not found" error
+   - **Solution**: The workflow is configured to handle this by creating an empty yarn.lock file and using npm commands instead
+   - **Prevention**: Commit a valid yarn.lock file to your repository by running `yarn install` locally first

+2. **TypeScript validation errors**:
+   - **Issue**: The Docker build fails due to TypeScript errors
+   - **Solution**: The workflow temporarily disables TypeScript validation during the build
+   - **Best practice**: Fix TypeScript errors in your codebase rather than relying on this workaround

 ### Package Configuration